Lunarmist-byte/ReMatcher/README.md

 │   ├── resume_parser.py    # PDF text extraction logic
 │   ├── requirements.txt    # Python dependencies
 |   ├── matcher.py          # Matching skills from the resume
-├── README.md               # Project overview and usage
-├── .gitignore              # Files/folders to ignore in git
+├── frontend/               #has a lot of frontend files ├── README.md               # Project overview and usage ├── .gitignore              # Files/folders to ignore in git
 ```